Off Season (novel): Plot

 Soon after the escape attempt the house is broken into by the cannibals.
 Marjie and Nick escape to the attic, but Laura is catatonic and left to her own devices downstairs.
 Realization dawns on Marjie and Nick that their barricade won't hold, so Marjie attempts an escape through the only window by dropping to the ground.
 She is soon taken captive with Laura.
 The cannibals breach the attic and find it empty.
 Believing Nick escaped into the woods, one of the cannibalistic men sets out to find him.
 Nick, now on the roof, watches the group leave with his friends, hopeful he can track them.

 The police arrive shortly after, brought to the location by the billowing smoke from the fire that cooked Carla.
-There is no one alive at the house, but the carnage is fresh, and back up is called.
-When they arrive they set out along the trails.
-Upon arrival on the beach a gun is heard going off, causing the police to rush towards it.
+There is no one alive at the house, but the carnage is fresh, and back-up is called.
+When they arrive they set out, following their trails.
+Upon arrival on the beach, a gun is heard going off, causing the police to rush towards it.

-In the cave Nick finds Marjie badly beaten and partially eaten; Laura is butchered next to the fire.
-He is able to kill the attacking cannibals, terrifying the others into retreat.
+Following the cannibals to a cave, Nick finds Marjie inside, badly beaten and partially eaten; Laura is butchered next to the fire.
+The cannibals attack but he is able to kill them, terrifying the others into retreat.

-In the haste both groups feel, the cops run directly into the fleeing cannibals and a feverish skirmish ensues, leading to the death of many policemen and the rest of the cannibals.
-Still driven by panic and anxiety, the police shoot Nick, killing him.
+In the haste both groups flee with the cops running directly into the fleeing cannibals and a feverish skirmish ensues, leading to the death of many of the police officers and the rest of the cannibals.
+Amidst the chaos of the fight, a panic-driven police officer shoots Nick, killing him.

-Marjie holds onto the bit of life she has left as paramedics take her to the hospital.
-She must now contemplate all the terrible actions she had taken in order to survive.
+Marjie barely holds onto the last bit of life she has left as paramedics arrive and take her to the hospital.
+She must now contemplate all the terrible actions she took in order to survive.

+Background

+Ketchum's influences for the novel included the films Night of the Living Dead and The Texas Chain Saw Massacre, as well as the novels How to Survive in the Wilderness and Mountain Man.
+Ketchum chose Maine as the setting based on his personal experiences, having spent two seasons of summer stock in Cape Elizabeth, where he found the terrain to be isolating.